Over a ten year period, 89% underperformed their comparative index.

 Three simple strategies can have an enormous impact on your investment returns.
 I call them FTD - Fees, Taxes and Diversification.

 Most financial professionals in Canada are licensed as salespeople with no fiduciary duty to clients.
 Most bank "Advisors" (not the same as Financial Advisers believe it or not) are basically salespeople with little training who are rewarded for selling over priced bank mutual funds.

 The good news is that there is one remarkably good deal for income investors – the Canadian dividend tax credit

 The S&P 500 is up 155% since 2012, but that is unlikely to continue.
 We have been in an economic expansion since 2009.
-Similarly, the stock market, at least the US market, has been on a phenomenal growth tear over the same period, increasing by an average of 13% per year plus dividends for a...
+We are currently in month 116 of this expansion.
+(The longest economic expansion in modern history was 120 months).
+Similarly, the stock market, at least the US market, has been on a...
 Continue Reading →